Pendleton District, South Carolina Hardins

 our relative but an R1B1B2 kit#119147 of the Martin Hardouin Gold group.

 Below I list the family of Griffin Hardin with information taken primarily from the U.S. Census 1800 through 1850.
-As time allows I will add other sources that might require me to correct or expand the original posts.
-At the same time I will begin pages on or point to external web pages on the children of Griffin Hardin.
 See my compilation for starting sources.
 All children logically would have been born in Pickens County, SC.

 Wife and Children of Griffin Hardin from Census Records